xrecoba/GPM-Test/README.md

-# *SPA* to display a file tree.
+# *SPA* to display a file tree
 ## Intro
 This repository contains a web application to explore the local file system.
-It is composed implemented with an Angular SPA that talks to a Clojure backend.
+It is implemented with an Angular SPA that talks to a Clojure backend.

 Features:
 * Root node is specified by client